department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 ### Prepare

 - [Check your eligibility](/disability-benefits/eligibility).
-- Gather the documents listed below that you'll need to file a disability claim.
+- Gather the supporting documents listed below that you'll need to file a disability claim.
-- Be sure your claim is filled out completely and you’ve included all supporting documents.
+- Be sure your claim is filled out completely and you have all the supporting documents ready to send in along with your claim.
 This will help us process your claim quickly.
 [Learn more about fully developed claims](/disability-benefits/claims-process/claim-types/fully-developed-claim/).

 <div markdown="0"><br></div>